WilliamDespres/kiosk_case_studies/frontend/README_William_Despres.md

   - Displaying a simple "Done!" banner using `useActionData()` after submit.

 - All AI-suggested changes were reviewed and adjusted manually in the codebase.

+### Some prompts I used

+- Modify the component to display the questions list.
+- Add inputs for each question depending on question type.
+- In home.tsx, handle nested questions: make sure any question can contain related questions, at any depth.
+- In home.tsx, in the function action(), use the CSRDFormService to save answers to database.

 ## What I'd improve next